 Setting the listing price

-The single most important decision that Amit helps you make is determining the right listing price for your Mississauga property.
+The single most important decision that we can help you make is determining the right listing price for your Mississauga property.
 There are three things to consider when setting the listing price for your Mississauga property:

 - Analysing the TREB MLS recently sold data